 Agent Cooper surprised many with his actions at the end of Part 17, going back to the night that Laura Palmer died and attempting to alter the course of events that night.
-The question is why?
-Many very plausible explanations have been given by Twin Peaks theorists and scholars but none have completely convinced me.
+The question is, why?
+Twin Peaks theorists and scholars have given many very plausible explanations, but none have completely convinced me.
 The Twin Peaks narrative is deep and often hard to work through and I became obsessed with the question of “why” in this particular situation.
 As I began to weave through the narrative, I came across ideas I never imagined would be a part of this quest and over time, the question of “why” evolved and I continued to fall deep into the rabbit hole that is Twin Peaks.
 Please join me as I explore the interweaving journeys of both Laura Palmer and Agent Cooper, as well as several other characters integral to their stories.

 Don’t Take The Ring Laura